technomancy/bussard/readme.md

 ## FAQ

 **Q:** How do I change the controls?
 **A:** Use `ctrl-enter` to open the config in the editor.
-Find the key binding you want to change for the mode in question ("flight", "repl", or "edit"), and change the second argument to `define_key` to the keycode you want to use.
+Find the key binding you want to change for the mode in question ("flight", "console", or "edit"), and change the second argument to `define_key` to the keycode you want to use.
 For a complete list of keycodes, run `man("keycodes")`.
 Once you've made the changes, hit `esc` and then `ctrl-r` to load them.

 **Q:** What can I do to improve the frame rate?
 **A:** The biggest performance drag is calculating trajectories.
 Reduce the calculations with `ship.trajectory = 128` and you should notice a dramatic speed boost.
 If you drop the trajectory length, you may want to boost the `ship.trajectory_step_size` to compensate.